Health libraryBack to health library

 Eating plenty of fruits and vegetables is a good way to avoid saturated and trans fats and keep your cholesterol in check.
 Many fruits and vegetables are also a good source of fiber, vitamins and minerals.
 Fresh fruits and vegetables can make a handy snack.
 Dried fruits can even be carried with you to snack on while traveling.

 There are several lifestyle changes you can make that might bring your cholesterol levels under control.

-Sources: American Heart Association; Helpguide.org; Mayo Clinic; National Heart, Lung, and Blood Institute; Office of Disease Prevention and Health Promotion
+Sources: American Heart Association; Helpguide.org; National Heart, Lung, and Blood Institute; American Academy of Family Physicians